theRealAph/ScopeLocals/README.md

-# Scope Locals - ish
+# Scope Locals

 ## Summary

 Enhance the Java API with scope locals, which are dynamically scoped, effectively final, local values.
-They allow a lightweight form of thread inheritance, which is useful in systems with many threads and tasks.

-`ScopeLocal` is in essence a redesign of `ThreadLocal` with a more modern approach. `ThreadLocal` offers unrestricted mutability, designed back when we thought mutability was a good thing.
 `ScopeLocal` restricts mutability, allowing us to reason about the value more precisely and optimize more effectively.
-Scope locals also give us a way to make inheritance much cheaper, so we can extend it to tasks that run in thread pools.

 ## Non-Goals